sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 ## Extraction parameters

-You can configure the following options for extraction:
+You can configure the following parameters for extraction:

 ```
 type FileDefinition = { file: Buffer } | { url: string };